 The present Hampshire County Athletics Hall of Fame was first envisioned by Hampshire High Athletic Director, Erino Leone, in 2009 although others had broached the idea previously.

 The idea was to honor outstanding teams from Capon Bridge High School Bobcats, Romney High School Pioneers and Hampshire High School Trojans.
 The first athletes recognized were the members of the state champion 1960 Romney High School basketball team.
 After that, a formal Hall of Fame committee was organized in 2010 with Donnie Davis as the chairman and a second state championship team, the 1949 Romney High School football squad, was inducted.
 The committee established a constitution and by-laws with some direction from Stan Shingleton, a Romney High School grad with experience in high school hall of fame organizations in Ohio.

 Plans were made for also honoring individual athletes, coaches and notable athletic contributors.
-The first full class of inductees was honored in 2011 and has continued each year through 2022*.
+The first full class of inductees was honored in 2011 and has continued each year through the present*.

 (*There was no 2020 Hall of Fame Weekend as all HOF events were cancelled due to COVID 19 restrictions.)